 Cognitive Behavioural Psychotherapy (CBT)

-What is CBT?
+What is CBT Therapy?

 Cognitive-Behavioural Psychotherapy (CBT) is a present-focused talking therapy supported by many years evidence-based clinical research.
-In CBT, we look at our problems by learning about the relationship between how we think about ourselves, our relationships with others and the world around us, and how this affects our emotions and what we do in response.
-It is focused on the here and now, to help you find ways to cope with worry, anxiety and depression in your daily life.
+In CBT, we look at our problems by learning about the relationship between how we think about ourselves, our relationships with others and the world around us, and how this affects our emotions and our behaviours.

 Coming to a CBT session will help you find a supportive space to share your difficulties.
-The sessions will help you gain a better understanding of why you are feeling the way you are feeling right now, and what is keeping it all going in your life.
+The sessions will help you gain a better understanding of why you are feeling stuck right now, and what is keeping it all going in your life.
 In other words, why you feel you are going around in circles with this problem.

 Cognitive-Behavioural Therapy has integrated Mindfulness-Based approaches as it evolved in recent decades.
 ‘Third-wave’ CBT shifts focus to mindfulness, acceptance, and self-compassionate approaches to dealing with our life challenges, such as a racing mind or difficult, painful emotions.

 Through these approaches we learn to step-back and mindfully defuse from our difficult thoughts and emotions.
 We realise that they don’t need to overwhelm or define us, or hold us back from living a life worth-living or doing what truly matters to us.